Why Ibbel Dibbel

 That’s how we started a drinking game on a memorable evening in 1995 in the rainforest of Cape York, Australia.
 I played the game with my sister, my partner and two new friends we met during our travels.

-Thanks to a scorched wine cork, lots of fun and slip ups and even more booze, the evening ended for all of us with lots of dibble ibbles.
-And with our faces were covered in black dots.
+With the help of a scorched wine cork, lots of fun, slip ups and even more booze, the evening ended for all of us with lots of dibble ibbles.
+And with our faces covered in black dots.

 Very wisely we didn’t play the game any more, but the name Ibbel Dibble stuck and became Ibbel Dibbel.
 We called our new cat Ibbel Dibbel in 1998 and it was the name I chose for my social media accounts and my business.

 It’s all connected with my love for Aboriginal art and especially Aboriginal dot painting.
 Dibble ibbles are also pretty dots!
 And looking at it like that, I can say I made my very first dot painting in Australia.
 On the faces of my fellow travelers.

 These days I limit myself to canvas, wood and paper.

 I work very intuitively.
 I start with choosing the size of a canvas or canvas board.
 The background I make for a new painting is usually influenced by the painting I worked on before.
 Like using the same colors or doing something completely different, as a reaction to the previous work.